evamaxfield/aws-grobid/README.md

 # Software Mentions annotation service w/ Deep Learning models
 # aws_grobid.GROBIDDeploymentConfigs.software_mentions
+# NOTE: You also need to change the URL endpoint specified below for Software mentions

 # Create a new GROBID instance and wait for it to be ready
 # This generally takes about 6 minutes